Gaels: Origins

 T. F. O'Rahilly suggested that Ireland's people had spoken a Brittonic (Brythonic) language before being conquered by Goidelic-speaking Gaels late in the Iron Age, around 100 BC.
 This theory has since been rejected.
-There is no evidence of large migrations to Ireland after the Bronze Age, either archaeologically or genetically.
-The intrusive (non-native) artifacts in Iron Age Ireland are La Tène and Romano-British, from regions which were not Goidelic speaking.
-The Goidelic branch of Celtic retains more archaic features than Brittonic, suggesting that Goidelic is the older branch.
-The earliest linguistic data from Ireland is the Celtic name Iverni in the Ora maritima, which is at least as old as the 4th century BC.
-Evidence strongly suggests the Iverni, who became the Érainn, were the ethnolinguistic ancestors of the Gaels.
-The oldest direct evidence of Goidelic are ogham inscriptions in Archaic Irish; these are thickest in Iverni territory in the southwest.
+There is no evidence of such an invasion, nor of large migrations to Ireland after the Bronze Age.
+The intrusive (non-native) artifacts from this period are La Tène and Romano-British, which came to Ireland from Gallo-Brittonic regions.
+The Celtic name Iverni is at least as old as the 4th century BC, and evidence strongly suggests the Iverni, who became the Érainn, were the ethnolinguistic ancestors of the Gaels.
+The oldest direct evidence of Goidelic are ogham inscriptions from Ireland in Archaic Irish; these are thickest in Iverni territory.

 Origin legends

 Scota and Goídel Glas voyaging from Egypt.
 From the 15th century chronicle the Scotichronicon.

 In their own national epic contained within medieval works such as the Lebor Gabála Érenn, the Gaels trace the origin of their people to an eponymous ancestor named Goídel Glas.
 He is described as a Scythian prince (the grandson of Fénius Farsaid), who is credited with creating the Gaelic languages.
 Goídel's mother is called Scota, described as an Egyptian princess.
 The Gaels are depicted as wandering from place to place for hundreds of years; they spend time in Egypt, Crete, Scythia, the Caspian Sea and Getulia, before arriving in Iberia, where their king, Breogán, is said to have founded Galicia.

 The Gaels are then said to have sailed to Ireland via Galicia in the form of the Milesians, sons of Míl Espáine.
 The Gaels fight a battle of sorcery with the Tuatha Dé Danann, the gods, who inhabited the land at the time. Ériu, a goddess of the land, promises the Gaels that land shall be theirs so long as they pay tribute to her.
 They agree, and their bard Amergin recites an incantation known as the Song of Amergin.
 The two groups agree to divide the land between them: the Gaels take the world above, while the Tuath Dé Danann take the world below (i.e. the Otherworld).
 The Gaels call the land Éire, which is later anglicised as 'Ireland'.